 Investigative Learners- Within this cohort the learners develop through investigating the world around them.
 The curriculum and learning environments for these learners are increasingly more formal.
 The pupils in this cohort are generally working at S5 or above of the Springside Steps assessment system.
 Further information on this phase and their curriculum offer can be found by clicking here.

 Our experienced and dedicated staff strive to make the National Curriculum accessible to all learners through the use of a wide range of teaching styles, resources and learning environments.
-They also regularly assess our learners using a range of approaches to consistently maximise the potential of each individual.
+We use the EYFS headings when delivering the curriculum as the learners do not typically achieve the goals expected of a child in a mainstream Reception setting.
+The staff also regularly assess our learners using a range of approaches to consistently maximise the potential of each individual.
 The key areas for assessment are:

 English (Communication, Spelling, Vocabulary, Grammar and Punctuation; Reading and Writing);